isomerpages/moe-tkgs/_resources/Admission/Appeal Process for Sec 1 Admission.md

 appeal application:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>The appeal for admission to TKGS opens on XX Dec 2024 and closes on XX
+<p>The appeal for admission to TKGS opens on 18 Dec 2024 and closes on 20
 Dec 2024 at 5 p.m.
 Please note that late or incomplete applications will not be considered.</p>
 </li>